pkozul/ha-floorplan/README.md

 - An SVG image of a remote control with each button click triggering a service in Home Assistant
 - An SVG image of a Ring doorbell with the sensor and camera mapped to sensors in Home Assistant
-- An SVG mage of a Logitech Squeezebox media player with the screen text mapped to the state, current song, etc. in Home Assistant
+- An SVG image of a Logitech Squeezebox media player with the screen text mapped to the state, current song, etc. in Home Assistant

 ## Usage